shawneda/gatsby-starter-netlify-cms/src/pages/products/index.md

     alt: Coffee beans
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: 'Pamela Jemerson, September 2016'
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      I've worked with Shawneda for the past few years.
+In our work together she has provided me with invaluable feedback and strategies to enhance my newly formed LLC.
-  - author: Philipp Trommler
+  - author: Gisela Clark
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      Shawneda is a woman with foresight and creativity.
+During her time at Ace Industries, I was impressed with the new perspective she added to their social media communications.
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions